-- Sustainability and ecological integration

-ancient hydro-technologies have a low footprint in terms of energy, resources and carbon.
-Designed in harmony with natural water cycles, these systems minimized environmental disruption and ensured longterm resource availability. - Adaptability to local conditions Tailored to specific geographic and climatic contexts, ancient hydro-technologies optimized water use in arid, mountainous, and flood-prone regions.
+- Sustainability and ecological integration.
+Ancient hydro-technologies have a low footprint in terms of energy, resources and carbon.
+Designed in harmony with natural water cycles, these systems minimized environmental disruption and ensured longterm resource availability. - Adaptability to local conditions.
+Tailored to specific geographic and climatic contexts, ancient hydro-technologies optimized wa-

-- Efficiency in water conservation Many techniques, such as terraced irrigation, qanats, and amunas, prioritized water infiltration, storage, and controlled release to reduce losses and maximize usage. - Decentralized and community-based management - These systems operated through local knowledge and collective governance, ensuring equitable distribution and maintenance. - Resilience to climate variability Designed to mitigate droughts, floods and seasonal changes, these technologies provided stable water access in extreme conditions. - Beneficial for biodiversity restoration. ancient hydro-technologies can be instrumental in preserving and restoring biodiversity and strengthening ecosystem services' provision. - Low-tech, high-impact design Simple yet effective engineering principles made these systems durable, cost-efficient and easy to maintain over centuries. - Integration with WEFE Nexus ancient hydro-technologies serve the further integration of WEFE Nexus at the local and regional scale as a result of their transfunctionality and their contribution to the Sustainable Development Goals (SDGs). - Multifunctionality They often served multiple purposes, such as irrigation, drinking water supply, flood control and soil conservation, contributing to overall ecosystem stability.
+- ter use in arid, mountainous, and flood-prone regions. - Efficiency in water conservation.
+Many techniques, such as terraced irrigation, qanats and amunas, prioritized water infiltration, storage, and controlled release to reduce losses and maximize usage. - Decentralized and community-based management.
+These systems operated through local knowledge and collective governance, ensuring equitable distribution and maintenance. - Resilience to climate variability.
+Designed to mitigate droughts, floods and seasonal changes, these technologies provided stable water access in extreme conditions. - Beneficial for biodiversity restoration, ancient hydro-technologies can be instrumental in preserving and restoring biodiversity and strengthening ecosystem services' provision. - Low-tech, high-impact design.
+Simple yet effective engineering principles made these systems durable, cost-efficient and easy to maintain over centuries. - Integration with the WEFE nexus.
+Ancient hydro-technologies serve the further integration of the WEFE nexus at the local and regional scale as a result of their transfunctionality and their contribution to the Sustainable Development Goals (SDGs). - Multifunctionality.
+They often served multiple purposes, such as irrigation, drinking water supply, flood control and soil conservation, contributing to overall ecosystem stability.

-Ancient Hydro-Technologies as a Solution to Climate and Food Crises

-Ancient hydro-technologies should be recognized not only as historical infrastructure and cultural heritage but also as viable models for sustainable water management, adaptable to present and future challenges.
+Ancient Hydro-Technologies as a Solution to Climate and Food Crises cultural heritage but also as viable models for sustainable water management, adaptable to present and future challenges.
 Their effectiveness can be further enhanced by integrating innovations from social, ecological and engineering disciplines.